zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

 :::tip Metamask

 Be attentive to all Metamask's popups.
-Throughout the deposit and withdraw processes, you will be prompted with Metamask's popups to confirm transactions, switch networks and for other procedures.
+Throughout the deposit and withdrawal processes, you will be prompted with Metamask's popups to confirm transactions, switch networks and other procedures.
 You can only proceed with those transactions if you confirm the actions on Metamask.

 :::